iree-org/iree/docs/website/docs/developers/performance/profiling-with-tracy.md

 TRACY_NO_EXIT=1 /data/local/tmp/iree-benchmark-module ... (usual flags)
 ```

+NOTE: By default, `iree-tracy-capture` tries to connect on the `8086` port.
+However, your profiled program may use a different port for Tracy if `8086` is
+not available for some reason.
+You can pass `-p <port>` to override the default
+port to connect to.
+Alternatively, you can try capturing the tracy using the
+Tracy GUI which scans other ports too by default.

 ### Additional steps for Sampling

 In order for Sampling to work, the IREE compiled module code mapping must still